Music on Friday and Saturday

 Music

-• Historically, festival kicks off on Friday night with a performance by the Washington Symphony Orchestra.
+- Historically, festival kicks off on Friday night with a performance by the Washington Symphony Orchestra starting at 8 pm.

-• Then on the main stage at the Main Street Pavilion, musicians perform all day and night on Saturday.
+- Then on the main stage at the Main Street Pavilion, musicians perform beginning at noon, and all day and night until 10 pm Saturday.

 Friday, July 11, 2025

-Friday's music lineup starts with Dominque Theodore singing the National Anthem at 7 pm.
+- 7 pm - Friday's music lineup starts with Dominque Theodore singing the National Anthem.

 For more information on the Symphony contact Cassandra Muhr, General Manager, (o) 412-512-1662, washsymgm@gmail.com | info@washsym.org.